huggingface/diffusers/docs/source/en/conceptual/contribution.mdx

 Both official and community pipelines follow the same design and consist of the same type of components.

-Official pipelines are tested and maintained by the core Diffusers' core maintainers.
+Official pipelines are tested and maintained by the core maintainers of Diffusers.
 Their code resides in [src/diffusers/pipelines](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines).
 In contrast, community pipelines are contributed and maintained purely by the **community** and are **not** tested.
-They reside in [examples/community](https://github.com/huggingface/diffusers/tree/main/examples/community) and while they can be accessed via the PyPI diffusers package (see [here](https://pypi.org/project/diffusers/)), their code is not part of the Pypi diffusers package.
+They reside in [examples/community](https://github.com/huggingface/diffusers/tree/main/examples/community) and while they can be accessed via the PyPI diffusers package (see [here](https://pypi.org/project/diffusers/)), their code is not part of the PyPI diffusers package.

-The reason for the distinction is that the Diffusers core-maintainers simply cannot maintain and test all possible ways diffusion models can be used for inference.
+The reason for the distinction is that the Diffusers' core-maintainers simply cannot maintain and test all possible ways diffusion models can be used for inference.
 Officially released diffusion pipelines, such as Stable Diffusion are added to the core src/diffusers/pipelines package which ensures

 high quality of maintenance, no backward-breaking code changes, and testing.
-More edge-casy, unofficial pipelines should be added as community pipelines.
+More bleeding edge pipelines should be added as community pipelines.
 If usage for a community pipeline is high, the pipeline can be moved to the official pipelines upon request from the community.
+This is one of the ways we strive to be a community-driven library.

 To add a community pipeline, one should add a <name-of-the-community>.py file to [examples/community](https://github.com/huggingface/diffusers/tree/main/examples/community) and adapt the [examples/community/README.md](https://github.com/huggingface/diffusers/tree/main/examples/community/README.md) to include an example of the new pipeline.

-TODO(PVP:Copy&Paste test from the issue)
+An example can be seen [here](https://github.com/huggingface/diffusers/pull/2400).

 Community pipeline PRs are only checked at a superficial level and it is desired to be maintained by the author.